Phenylephrine (fen-il-EF-rin), Shark Liver Oil (shark LIV-er oyl)

 - The cream may be used on the outer anal area or placed just inside your rectum.
 Ask your doctor if you are not sure where you should use the medicine.

-- Wash your hands with soap and water before and after using this medicine.When possible, clean your anal area and gently dry the area before you apply the medicine.
+- Wash your hands with soap and water before and after you use this medicine.When possible, clean your anal area and gently dry the area before you apply the medicine.

 - To apply the cream inside your rectum, attach the applicator tip to the medicine tube.
 To make the applicator easier to insert, you may coat it with a lubricating gel such as K-Y® Jelly.
 Insert the tip gently into your rectum and squeeze the tube to release the cream.
 Then apply a small amount of cream to the outside of your anal area.